jhavenz/open-gitrepo/README.md

 Install-Module -Name Open-GitRepo
 ```

-## Usage

 Import the module within your current PowerShell session:

 ```powershell
 Import-Module Open-GitRepo
 ```

-_To have this module available in all your PowerShell sessions, you'll want to add it to your PowerShell profile.
-See the [Automatic Import/Add to PowerShell Profile](#automatic-importadd-to-powershell-profile) section below for details._
+See the [Automatic Import/Add to PowerShell Profile](#automatic-importadd-to-powershell-profile) section below for details.

+## Usage

 > **A Note On Bitbucket Usage**